Intervention/docs/image/v2/api/colorize/title.md

 # colorize()
-## Change color balance of an image
+## Change the color balance of the current image